A Python Library for Exploratory Data Analysis on Twitter Data based on Tokens and Aggregated Origin-Destination Information: Examples of the library's usage for analysis

 \subsection{Using text}

 Tweets are text messages limited to at most 280 symbols and contain the information that users share.
-Analyzing this information could give a huge insight into any event or social phenomena.
+Analyzing this information could give a huge insight into any event or social phenomenon.
 Even only seeing the word frequencies over time may be helpful.
 In this sense, the word clouds are a useful and well-known tool to visualize these word frequencies easily.
-Figure \ref{fig:word-cloud} presents word clouds for the United States and Mexico on two different days.
-The word clouds were obtained by removing the q-grams, and frequent tokens\footnote{Frequent tokens are the vocabulary obtained from randomly selecting 5,000,000 tweets from the whole collection and keeping only those tokens that appeared at least 0.1\% of the time.}.
+Figure \ref{fig:word-cloud} presents word clouds for the United States on two different days.
+The word clouds were obtained by removing the frequent tokens\footnote{Frequent tokens are the vocabulary obtained from randomly selecting 5,000,000 tweets from the whole collection and keeping only those tokens that appeared at least 0.1\% of the time.}.
 Emojis were also removed due to compatibility issues on the plotting library used to create the word cloud.
-Figures \ref{fig:word-cloud-us} and \ref{fig:word-cloud-us-2} show the United States' word cloud on February 14, 2020; whereas Figures \ref{fig:word-cloud-mx} and \ref{fig:word-cloud-mx-2} depict Mexico's word cloud on May 10, 2020, which corresponds to the celebration of the Mother's Day in Mexico.
-It is important to say that the word cloud's functionality is included in \emph{text models} library which, in turn, uses the wordcloud library\footnote{https://pypi.org/project/wordcloud/}.
+Figures \ref{fig:word-cloud-us} and \ref{fig:word-cloud-us-2} show the United States' word cloud on February 14, 2020.
+We want to remark that the word cloud's functionality is included in \emph{text models} library, which, in turn, uses the \textit{wordcloud} library\footnote{https://pypi.org/project/wordcloud/}.
 Nevertheless, any other word cloud library can also be applied to the data generated with \emph{text models} library.

-As can be seen in Figures \ref{fig:word-cloud-us} and \ref{fig:word-cloud-mx} (left of the figure), word clouds represent only the holiday, and any other event is hidden behind it.
-That is, on Valentine's Day, the most common word is {\em valentine's} and its variations; on the other hand, on Mothers' Day, the most frequent word is {\em madre} (mother in Spanish) and its variations.
-A simple procedure, to retrieve other events present on holiday and probably not related to it, is to remove the tokens (such as words) that appeared in the holiday's previous year.
-Removing the tokens of the previous years produce Figure \ref{fig:word-cloud-us-2} and \ref{fig:word-cloud-mx-2} (right of the figure).
-In the United States, the topic was about {\em Bernie Sanders}, whereas in Mexico, the topic was about {\em COVID-19} with tokens regarding {\em cuarentena} (quarantine in Spanish).
-These examples analyze the tweet's content and frequencies at different dates, yet other phenomena and analysis can be performed without restrictions beyond data availability.
+As can be seen in Figure \ref{fig:word-cloud-us} (left of the figure), word clouds represent only the holiday, and any other event is hidden behind it.
+That is, on Valentine's Day, the most common word is {\em valentine's} and its variations.
+A simple procedure to retrieve other events present on the holiday, and probably not related to it, is to remove the most frequent tokens (such as words) that appeared in the holiday's previous years.
+Removing the tokens of the previous years produce Figure \ref{fig:word-cloud-us-2}.
+It can be observed that the topic in the United States was about {\em Bernie Sanders}.